Spir4L/extended_kalman_filter/README.md

 that the aircraft navigates in an inertial NED coordinate system with the reference point at position (0,0,0).

-# Localization for Observations
+# Localisation for Observations
-The algorithm used to obtain the current observation of the x,y,z position is implemented following the TOA (Time of Arrival) algorithm.
+The algorithm used to obtain the current observation of the x, y, z position is implemented following the TOA (Time of Arrival) algorithm.

 Reference:
            [1] A. H. Sayed et al., Network-based Wireless Location,